AntonSol919/linkspace/homepage/lns.md

 1) a key to manage registrations for names ending with *:yourcompany:com

 I.e. The key with the authority for yourcompany:com can create bindings for sales:yourcompany:com.
-That registration can set up a binding for the key @:bob:sales:yourcompany:com.
+That registration can set up a binding, such as for the key @:bob:sales:yourcompany:com.

 ### Do I require a registration?

+No.
 Nothing in linkspace requires a registration.
 Everything can be done without.
 In fact, \*:~ names you set up for your own use (similarly to /etc/hosts), and \*:local are meant for names you share between peers.
 Registrations allow you to pick an unambiguous name to be known publicly, and they support the project financially.

-### How can I register?

-The following top level authorities have been assigned, and you can request a name ending in:
+### Does it require money?

+No, not necessarily.

+Names ending with:

-- :free.
-First come, first served.
+- :free - First come, first served.
 Free of charge.
-- :dev if you have contributed to the code.
+- :dev - if you get a pull request accepted.
-- :com for 10 euro per year.
+- :com - 10 euro per year.
-- :nl for 10 euro per year.
+- :nl - 10 euro per year.

+### How do i register?

 To do so, see [claim a name](#claim).

-### Can I become a top level authority?
+### Can I register a top level authority like ':org' or ':sex' etc?

 Yes.
 I am looking for people and organizations to do so.
 Contact me at <antonsol919+registar@gmail.com> for more information.
-If you represent a university you can get your name for free.

 ### Can I buy with crypto?
 Why not use crypto to do X, Y, Z ?